 Hot Air Ballooning

 There’s nothing quite like admiring all of Australia’s winter beauty from the sky!
 Often, hot air ballooning is an inaccessible activity because participants are required to climb into the basket before take-off.
 However, Global Ballooning Australia has access to Australia’s very first Easy Access Basket.
 This basket includes an accessible door, enabling participants with a wide range of disabilities to enter and exit the hot air balloon easily.
-The Easy Access Basket also incorporates customised seating, harness and a grab handle, making it a great adaptive option.
+The Easy Access Basket also incorporates personalised seating, harness and a grab handle, making it a great adaptive option.
 Global Ballooning Australia is located in Melbourne.

 Could you use some more help to make wintersports accessible for you?
 Disabled Wintersport Australia is an inclusion-focused organisation with members ranging from amateur skiers to Paralympic champions.
 The organisation offers a number of disability adaptive programs, services and equipment pieces to members.